mProjectsCode/obsidian-media-db-plugin/README.md

 ## Obsidian Media DB Plugin

-A plugin that can query multiple APIs for movies, series, anime, manga, books, games, music and wiki articles, and import them into your vault.
+A plugin that can query multiple APIs for movies, series, anime, manga, books, comics, games, music and wiki articles, and import them into your vault.

 ### Features

 #### Search by Title

-Search a movie, series, anime, game, music release or wiki article by its name across multiple APIs.
+Search a movie, series, anime, manga, book, comic, game, music or wiki articles by its name across multiple APIs.

 #### Search by ID